Intelligent Reflecting Surfaces for THz Communications: Fundamentals, Key Solutions, and System Prototyping: Main Design Challenges and Solutions

 THz IRS systems experience a two-stage beam squint effect: from the BS to the IRS and from the IRS to the user.
 To mitigate the beam squint effect at the BS, one straightforward solution is to replace all phase shifters (PSs) with TDDs.
 However, this approach incurs excessive power consumption and hardware complexity.
 To address this issue more efficiently, a hybrid architecture can be adopted where a limited number of TDDs are inserted between the RF chains and the PSs, and thus, the traditional 1D analog beamforming is converted into 2D analog beamforming via the joint control of PSs and TDDs.
 While introducing TDDs at the BS can alleviate beam squint and enhance system performance, the beam squint issue in the IRS-user link remains unresolved.

 A natural solution to address the beam squint at the IRS is to equip each IRS element with a dedicated TDD.
 However, equipping each IRS element with a TDD is impractical.
 To strike a balance between performance and implementation feasibility, a TDD-based sub-connected IRS architecture has been proposed \cite{su2023wideband}.
 In this design, adjacent IRS elements are grouped into subsurfaces, with each group sharing a common TDD module.
 This significantly reduces the number of TDDs required while retaining sufficient beamforming flexibility.
 As illustrated in Fig. \ref{fig_beamforming}, the TDD-based sub-connected IRS architecture effectively aligns beams across different subcarriers toward the target direction, mitigating beam squint while maintaining low hardware overhead.
-This design achieves a favorable trade-off between squint mitigation and system complexity, making it well-suited for wideband THz applications.
+This design, although sacrificing some beam-shaping flexibilities, achieves a favorable trade-off between squint mitigation and system complexity, making it well-suited for wideband THz applications.
+The power consumption of such design depends on the specific hardware interconnection architecture, which can significantly affect efficiency.